ZQF-ReVN/RxExHIBIT/README.md

 # ExHIBIT_KeyFinder
 This is a beta version.
 There may be an error
 # Usage
-Compile and Copy
+1.Compile and Copy
 **ExHIBIT_KeyFinder.dll**，**ExHIBIT_KeyFinder_Loader.exe**
 to the game directory

-Drag game exe file to **ExHIBIT_KeyFinder_Loader.exe**
+2.Drag game exe file to **ExHIBIT_KeyFinder_Loader.exe**
 Wait a while，You will get two keys（console）and two key files（game directory）

-You can use the tools for this project to extract it
+3.You can use the tools from this project to extract it
 https://github.com/Yggdrasill-Moe/Niflheim/tree/master/ExHIBIT

 # Tested Games